Skip to content

 Q: Why does Zenhub need write access to my GitHub repositories?

 A: Write access enables Zenhub to update issue metadata like story points and pipeline assignments.
-Zenhub never modifies your code, only issue and pull request metadata for project management.
+Zenhub never modifies your code, only issue and pull request metadata.

 Q: What happens if I uninstall the extension?